0xC0000054/sc4-more-building-styles/README.md

 ## Installation

 1. Close SimCity 4.
-2. Copy _SC4MoreBuildingStyles.dll_, _SC4MoreBuildingStyles.ini_ and _BuildingStyles.ini_ into the Plugins folder in the SimCity 4 installation directory.
+2. Copy _SC4MoreBuildingStyles.dll_, _SC4MoreBuildingStyles.ini_ and _BuildingStyles.ini_ into the top-level of the Plugins folder in the SimCity 4 installation directory or Documents/SimCity 4 directory.
 3. Start SimCity 4.

 ## Troubleshooting